NCIOCPL/r4r-content/resources/resource102.md

     - doc: cbiit
 pocs: []
 ---
-A software pipeline for prediction of allele-specific alternative RNA processing events using single RNA-seq data.
+ASARP is a software pipeline for prediction of allele-specific alternative RNA processing events using single RNA-seq data.
 The current version focuses on prediction of alternative splicing and alternative polyadenylation modulated by genetic variants.